 Skaggs, Upton send LA Angels past Rangers 3-1 to take series

 ANAHEIM, Calif.
+(AP) After Justin Anderson got two outs in the ninth inning, the Angels reliever got two strikes on three consecutive batters.
+All three drew full-count walks when Anderson couldn’t get a call.

+With the Angels’ bullpen on the brink of collapse for the second straight day, Anderson dug in and made sure another Angels starter’s strong effort wasn’t wasted.

-(AP) — Tyler Skaggs pitched six scoreless innings of four-hit ball and Justin Upton homered in the Los Angeles Angels’ 3-1 victory over the Texas Rangers on Sunday.
+Tyler Skaggs pitched six scoreless innings of four-hit ball and Justin Upton homered in Los Angeles’ 3-1 victory over the Texas Rangers on Sunday.

+Anderson got Isiah Kiner-Falefa on a popup to complete his second career save, but only after walking the bases loaded in three at-bats totaling 21 pitches.
+The Angel Stadium crowd thought Anderson had struck out the last two – pinch-hitter Joey Gallo and Shin-Soo Choo – but the pitches didn’t persuade home plate umpire Chris Conroy.

+”I didn’t realize how bad I got squeezed until I came back inside and watched some of the video,” Anderson said. ”But that’s part of it, and you’ve just got to make the most of those days and do what you can.”

+After Skaggs left, Noe Ramirez gave up Nomar Mazara’s 14th homer in the eighth.
+Anderson then survived the ninth on 34 pitches, including 10 after a full-count pitch to Gallo that looked a strike to nearly everybody in the park – including Angels catcher Jose Briceno, who rose swiftly out of his crouch in anticipation of the game being over.

+”You can go back and look at it,” Anderson said. ”The ball is right there in the zone.
+I’m not saying that’s on Briceno at all.
+That umpire missed that call.”

-Luis Valbuena had an early two-run double as the Angels managed only four hits, but took two of three from their AL West rivals in the weekend series with three consecutive strong starts from their rotation.
+Luis Valbuena had an early two-run double as the Angels managed only four hits, but took two of three from their AL West rivals.

 Skaggs (4-4) ended his six-start winless skid despite laboring for long stretches of his six innings.
 The left-hander needed 70 pitches to get through the first three innings alone, but still managed to keep the Rangers scoreless while walking three and striking out six.

-Upton interrupted Fister’s roll with a solo homer to right.
-The shot was his 12th of the season, but the veteran slugger’s first in 16 games since May 15.
+Upton’s homer was his 12th of the season, but the veteran slugger’s first in 16 games since May 15.

-Mazara got the Rangers on the board in the eighth with his 14th homer.

 TROUT CAUGHT